metauni/metauni.github.io/posts/instructions/video.md

 * It's better to process videos as soon as possible after recording, because you will want to fill in detailed descriptions while your memory of the seminar is fresh. **Use good thumbnails**.
 You probably want to be taking screenshots during the seminar itself in order to generate those thumbnails.

 * It's a good idea to take a few screenshots during every seminar, to post to social media or into your community Discord.

+## Places for improvement

+Here are what I think of as the current margins to improve on the quality of metauni videos:

+* **Microphones**: getting more speakers to use better microphones.
+* **Background noise removal**: better tools for removing background noise and artifacts (I have tried a few but they stink).
+* **Removing unnecessary Roblox UI**: generally I'm recording on an account I'm also using to interact with the world, communicate in the chat with audience members, switching to Discord to take care of admin tasks, etc., and all of this makes it into the recording.
+* **Beter intros and outros**: "so let's get started"
+* **Obnoxious visual effects**: when it's done right, the "living" environment of metauni experiences adds to the recording, but when the lighting is bad or exaggerated (I'm looking at you *SunRays*) it can be quite bad.